Philadelphia: American Revolution

 In Philadelphia, the Second Continental Congress adopted the Articles of Confederation on November 15, 1777.
 Independence Hall in Philadelphia was the meeting place for the Constitutional Convention, which ratified the Constitution on September 17, 1787, which is now the longest-standing codified national constitution.

-Philadelphia served as capital of the United States for most of the colonial and early post-colonial period, including for a decade, from 1790 to 1800, while Washington, D.C. was being constructed and prepared to serve as the new national capital, and on five prior occasions between 1776 and 1790.
-In 1793, the largest yellow fever epidemic in U.S. history killed approximately 4,000 to 5,000 people in Philadelphia, or about ten percent of the city's population at the time.
-The capital of the United States was moved to Washington, D.C. in 1800 upon completion of the White House and U.S. Capitol buildings.
+Philadelphia served as capital of the United States on five separate occasions between 1776 and 1800—in sum, most of the colonial and early post-colonial period, including the decade before 1800, when Washington, D.C., became the national capital.
+In 1793, the largest yellow fever epidemic in U.S. history killed about 4,000 to 5,000 people in Philadelphia, or about ten percent of the city's population at the time.

 The state capital was moved from Philadelphia to Lancaster in 1799, then ultimately to Harrisburg in 1812.
 Philadelphia remained the nation's largest city until the late 18th century.
 It also was the nation's financial and cultural center until ultimately being eclipsed in total population by New York City in 1790.
 In 1816, the city's free Black community founded the African Methodist Episcopal Church, the first independent Black denomination in the country, and the first Black Episcopal Church.
 The free Black community also established many schools for its children with the help of Quakers.
 Large-scale construction projects for new roads, canals, and railroads made Philadelphia the first major industrial city in the United States.